 1. Invitation-only colleges and academies.
-These are organizations which promote a certain type of legal work at a very high level.
-Some of these organizations have very specific experience, education and reference requirements, and they may also require attorneys to pass an examination or an interview to be admitted.
+These organizations promote a specific type of legal work at a very high level.
+Some of these organizations have particular experience, education, and reference requirements, and they may also require attorneys to pass an examination or an interview to be admitted.
 For example, the American College of Trial Lawyers is an invitation-only organization reserved for only the very best trial lawyers in North America.
-The American Academy of Appellate Lawyers is comprised of a narrow group veteran appellate attorneys who meet extensive membership criteria.
+The American Academy of Appellate Lawyers comprises a narrow group of veteran appellate attorneys who meet extensive membership criteria.
 The International Academy of Family Lawyers is an invitation-only organization for family law attorneys who have a substantial international component to their practice.
-Likewise, the American Academy of Matrimonial Lawyers has a demanding application, examination and interview process which takes most of a year to complete
+Likewise, the American Academy of Matrimonial Lawyers has a demanding application, examination, and interview process which takes most of a year to complete

 2. Board certification.
-Some states have board certification for specific areas of law, and there are a few national organizations, such as the National Board of Trial Advocacy, which have processes for board certification.
+Some states have board certification for specific areas of law, and a few national organizations, such as the National Board of Trial Advocacy, have processes for board certification.
 Board certification generally means the attorney has a minimum amount of experience (such as 5 or 10 years of practice), passed a background check, and, most importantly, passed a written test.
-Some states, including Oklahoma, do not have specialization or board certification because board certification exposes the failure of law schools to fully prepare attorneys to practice and it threatens attorneys who hold themselves out as practitioners in a particular area of law but could not pass a background check or a written exam about that field.
-However, the United States Supreme Court has held that states cannot prevent attorneys from showing that they are board certified if the board certification is true and legitimate
+Some states, including Oklahoma, do not have a specialization or board certification because board certification exposes the failure of law schools to prepare attorneys to practice law, and it threatens attorneys who hold themselves out as practitioners in a particular area of law but could not pass a background check or a written exam about that field.
+However, the United States Supreme Court has held that states cannot prevent attorneys from showing that they are board-certified if the board certification is genuine and legitimate